All you need to know to use make the Linux kernel support your own hardware.

 - Pin multiplexing.

-- Writing an I2C device driver
+- Writing an I2C device driver – Exchange your first bytes with the hardware.

-Day 3: Kernel frameworks, memory and I/O
+Part 3: Kernel frameworks, memory and I/O

 - Character driver operations: read, write, ioctl().
 Exchanging data with user-space.